La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 : either … or … but not both

 .o nai
-: either … or … but not both (when connecting nouns and pronouns)
+: either … or … but not both (when connecting arguments)

 laldo
 : … is old